xgvargas/js-css-min-django/README.md

 Non django project
 ------------------

-No secret: simply edit this script to remove the *config*, and define all static files you want to merge/minify.
+No secret: simply create a *jscssmin.yaml* file here there is no definition of *config*, and define all static files you want to merge/minify.
 Without a defined *config* all files under *templates* are going to be ignorated.

 Using as a minifier module
 --------------------------